Propaganda in North Korea: Practices

 Every year, a state-owned publishing house, Gold Star Printing Press releases several cartoons (called geurim-chaek in North Korea), many of which are smuggled across the Chinese border and, sometimes, end up in university libraries in the United States.
 The books are designed to instill the Juche philosophy of Kim Il Sung (the "father" of North Korea)—radical self-reliance of the state.
 The plots mostly feature scheming capitalists from the United States and Japan who create dilemmas for naïve North Korean characters.

 The propaganda in North Korea is controlled mainly by the Propaganda and Agitation Department of the Workers' Party of Korea.

 Posters and slogans

 Posters depict the correct actions for every part of life, down to appropriate clothing.
 North Korean propaganda posters are very similar to the messages portrayed by socialist countries, focusing on military might, creating a utopian society, devotion to the state, and the leader's personality.
 Slogans are similar to that of Maoist China, containing calls to action and praises for the leadership.

+Propaganda posters are ever-present in both public and private spaces in North Korean.
+They are constantly updated and changed, reflecting the priorities of the leadership at any given time.
+According to the state-run Korean Central News Agency, posters are designed for the purpose of "inspiring the working masses' revolutionary enthusiasm through dynamic motivation activities at theaters of general advance toward the glorious congress of the Workers' Party of Korea."